-The following positions have been designated as primary developers and senders of emergency notification messages: PSEP Lead, PSEP Territorial Executive Director, Vice Chancellor of Student Affairs, Vice Chancellor of Academic Affairs, Executive Director of Human Resources, and the Director of I.T.
+The following positions have been designated as primary developers and senders of emergency notification messages: PSEP Lead, PSEP Territorial Executive Director, and Executive Director of Marketing and Communications.

 In most instances, campus PSEP is contacted first and made aware of a critical incident or other emergencies that potentially affect the health and safety of the campus community.
 An RCO may become aware of these situations when they are reported to PSEP or directly by a college employee.